ABOUT

 laurels

-Kelsey C. Doyle was born and raised in Santa Cruz, California, situated on the traditional territories the Amah Mutsun peoples.
-Growing up amidst the coastal redwoods, she developed a deep love for nature and an innate sense of environmentalism.
-These early experiences inspired her journey as a documentary filmmaker, driving her passion to highlight pressing social and environmental issues.
+Kelsey C. Doyle was born and raised in Santa Cruz, California, situated in on the traditional territories the Amah Mutsun peoples.
+Growing up amidst the coastal redwoods, she developed a deep commitment to the environment around her.
+These early experiences inspired her journey as a documentary filmmaker, inspiring her passion to highlight pressing social and environmental issues.

-Coming from a place of Western privilege, Kelsey recognizes her access to technology and its role in shaping her approach and methodologies to storytelling.
+Situated in North America, Kelsey recognizes her access to technology and its role in shaping her approach and methodologies to storytelling.
 This awareness has influenced her work in spaces where communities’ voices leverage the power of film to document stories of their own.
-Her work spans from the heights of Mount Kenya to the remote Pacific outer islands of Micronesia, with publications by National Geographic, PBS NewsHour, Stanford, and more.
+Her work spans from Mount Kenya to the remote Pacific outer islands of Micronesia, with publications by National Geographic, PBS NewsHour, Stanford, and more.